 Popular secured cards for first-timers include the Self Visa® Credit Card, which has high approval rates and reports to all three bureaus.
 Read our Self review for a full breakdown.
 The OpenSky® Secured Visa is another strong option that doesn't require a credit check—see our OpenSky review for details.

 Unsecured cards don't require a deposit.
 Some card companies will issue them to people with no credit history, but your credit limit will be low (usually $300–$500).
+The most popular unsecured starters use cash-flow underwriting instead of a credit score — our side-by-side breakdown of the Petal 1 vs Petal 2 credit card walks through which of the two approves a no-history applicant and how the rewards differ.
 Either option works—it depends on whether you have cash available to put down.

 What to Look for in Your First Card